-The Cornell Maple Program used /16" tubing extensively in a 2,200 tap sugarbush expansion at the Arnot Forest in the summer of 2016.
+The Cornell Maple Program used 3/16" tubing extensively in a 2200 tap sugarbush expansion at the Arnot Forest in the summer of 2016.
 It was used most frequently in three applications: 1) long lateral line runs to access trees located far from and uphill from the main line, 2) areas with steep inclines, 3) to access trees located downhill from the main line.
-Basic performance metrics and observations were made to evaluate the functionality of 3/16" tubing both generally and in these specific applications.
+Basic performance metrics and observations were made to evaluate the functionality of 3/16' tubing both generally and in these specific applications.

-The longest lateral lines installed in the Arnot measure approximately 1,200' and are located on a steep (20 to 30%) slope with a northeast aspect.
+The longest lateral lines installed in the Arnot measure approximately 1200' and is located on a steep (20 to 30%) slope with a northeast aspect.
 Additional lines of slightly shorter length were installed on the same hillside.
 During the season, vacuum measurements were taken at the top of each line.
 Initial measurements indicate a modest gain of several inches of vacuum.
 These measurements also confirmed that any amount of damage to the line completely eliminated the vacuum and reduced sap production in the line.

-Out of necessity, several /16" laterals were installed to reach trees located below downhill from the main line.
+Out of necessity, several 3/16" laterals were installed to reach trees located below downhill from the main line.
 One of these lines sloped gently upward, gaining 20 feet in elevation to access the main.
 In several other locations, the lateral was spiraled around a tree to reach main lines elevated as high as 14 feet.
 In both instances, the sap was able to flow upward under vacuum according to observations throughout the season.

 Vacuum levels at the tap in these instances was reduced from the vacuum in the mainline by about 1" for each foot the sap was lifted.
-In one example, the vacuum in the mainline was 20" Hg and the sap was being lifted 14 feet in the /16" lateral line and vacuum at the tap was 6" of Hg.
+In one example the vacuum in the mainline was 20" Hg and the sap was being lifted 14 feet in the 3/16" lateral line and vacuum at the tap was 6" of Hg.
 This area was surrounded by roads so the sap needed to be lifted up and over truck height.

-Significant pull back was observed in /16" laterals, in particular in those that were pulling sap uphill to the mainline and locations where lines had lost their integrity due to rodent damage, etc. Pull back occurs when trees develop negative pressure during periods of freezing temperatures.
+Significant pull back was observed in 3/16" laterals, in particular those that were pulling sap uphill to the mainline and where lines had lost their integrity due to rodent damage or where lines pull apart.
+Pull back occurs when trees develop negative pressure during periods of freezing temperatures.
 When this occurs, sap is pulled through the lateral line back into the tree.

 In the process, bacteria yeast and molds developing in the lines are pulled into the taphole, thereby increasing the rate of taphole closure.
-Past studies have found as much as 12 feet of pull back in /16" lines on a single tap.
-In 2017, much greater pull back was observed, including 42 feet of pull back on a long /16" lateral with significant slope up to the mainline.
-This reinforces the need to further test and develop means of maintaining sanitary tapholes in /16" laterals.
+Past studies have found as much as 12 feet of pull back in 3/16" lines on a single tap.
+In 2017, much greater pull back was observed, including 42 feet of pull back on a long 3/16" lateral with significant slope up to the mainline.
+This reinforces the need to further test and develop means of maintaining sanitary tapholes in 3/16" lines including check valves, silver spouts and 5/16" drop lines on 3/16" laterals.